Italy Visa Checklist 2025: List of Documents Required

 For Students

-If parents or guardians sponsor your trip, include their financial documents along with a sponsorship letter and relationship proof (birth certificate or affidavit).
+• If parents or guardians are sponsoring your trip, please include their financial documents along with a sponsorship letter and proof of their relationship (such as a birth certificate or affidavit).

 8. Cover Letter / Travel Purpose Letter